How to Use Your Health Insurance for Mental Health Care

 Resources for Mental Health Care

-Most people face mental health issues at some point in life.
-And it’s OK to get help by seeking professional care.
-There are resources, groups and programs available to assist you, whether you need a short-term or long-term solution.
+Most people experience mental health issues at some point in life.
+Getting help by seeking professional care is OK.
+Resources, groups and programs are available to assist you, whether you need a short-term or long-term solution.

-• American Psychiatric Association Foundation: This organization promotes high-quality care for individuals with mental illness, including substance use disorders.
-They provide a search tool for finding psychiatrists too.
+American Psychiatric Association Foundation: Promotes high-quality care for individuals with mental illness, including substance use disorders.
+Provides a search tool for finding psychiatrists.

-• American Academy of Child and Adolescent Psychiatry: This organization’s online research tool helps adults find psychiatric care for their children.
+American Academy of Child and Adolescent Psychiatry: Offers an online research tool to help parents find psychiatric care for their children.

-• Make the connection: This campaign raises awareness on mental health symptoms, conditions and treatment for veterans.
-It also has a search tool to find local support.
+Make the Connection: Raises awareness about mental health symptoms, conditions and treatment for veterans.
+Includes a search tool to find local support.

-• National Empowerment Center: The center provides information and advocacy resources for those diagnosed with a mental illness.
+National Empowerment Center: Provides information and advocacy resources for people diagnosed with mental illness.

-• National Alliance on Mental Illness: This nonprofit provides resources on mental disorders that are helpful for people who have experienced mental illness and their families, including support groups, education and training.
+National Alliance on Mental Illness (NAMI): This nonprofit provides resources on mental disorders that are helpful for people who have experienced mental illness and their families, including support groups, education and training.
+NAMI HelpLine: 1-800-950-NAMI (6264) or text "NAMI" to 62640.

 About Erin C. Perkins